 What is shingles?
 How did it originate?.

-Shingles is a common, painful rash that usually occurs on one side of the body or face.
+Shingles, which is also known as Herpes Zoster, is a common, painful rash that usually occurs on one side of the body or face.
 Most cases occur in older people, and it is fatal in around 1 in 1,000 cases in people over 75.

 It is caused by the same virus as chickenpox, which remains inactive in people who have had the disease and can reactivate years or decades later.
 Anyone who has had a chickenpox infection is at risk of developing shingles.